 Shadow Conspiracy (1997); 0 percent

-In this political thriller, Charlie Sheen plays Bobby Bishop, a special advisor to the president (Sam Waterston) who learns of an assassination attempt against him.
-Shadow Conspiracy, which also stars Donald Sutherland and Linda Hamilton, grossed just over $2 million dollars and was a critical flop.
+In this political thriller with a title so generic it sounds fake, Charlie Sheen plays Bobby Bishop, a special advisor to the president (Sam Waterston) who learns of an assassination attempt against him.
+Shadow Conspiracy, which also stars Donald Sutherland and Linda Hamilton, grossed just over $2 million and was a critical flop.

 TV Guide struggled to buy "dopey, prematurely middle-aged Charlie Sheen as an iconoclastic president's brilliant right-hand man."
 The review said, "Do yourself a favor and rent The Manchurian Candidate instead."